 10am-10pm, Central Beach Bazaar, 60 Siloso Beach Walk, Singapore 098997

-Little India is one of the coolest neighbourhoods in the world for 2022.
+Little India was named one of the coolest neighbourhoods in the world for 2022.
 So why not use our Little India guide and find out about the best things to do in the area.

 Spend the day out in Sentosa at golden beaches like Silosa Beach or Tanjong Beach.
 This idyllic spot is a great place to hang out in the sunshine, unwind with a book, have a picnic, or even explore the Southernmost Point Of Continental Asia on the small islet connected to Sentosa via a suspension bridge.